SuzyWu2014/SuzyWu2014.github.io/_posts/CoprHD/2016-02-28-ScaleIO-as-a-SDS.md

 - It uses exsiting host-based internal storage to create a scalable, high-performance, low-cost server SAN
 - ScaleIO can scale from three compute/storage nodes to over 1,000 nodes
 - It can drive up to 240 million IOPS of performance.
-- ScaleIO can be deployed
+- ScaleIO can be deployeds
     + as storage only
     + as a converged infrastructure combining storage, computational and network resources into a single block